CTF-handbooks/map-maker-handbook/HANDBOOK.md

   Repeat the same process for every enabled team.

 * To add treasure chests to your map, click the `Add Chest Zone` button to add a chest zone.
 A chest zone is an area where the treasure chests will spawn randomely.
 You can add multiple chest zones.
 Click on the `Chest Zone - (0,0,0) - (0,0,0)` button for each chest zone to select each chest zone's area.
 You can only add one chest zone and have it cover the whole map, or you can add several different chest zones.
-You can edit each chest zone's amount.
+You can edit the amount of chests that will spawn randomly in each chest-zone.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/65433e30-3307-4ab5-811d-cfcbc72e085b)